 As a result of successive conquests the boundaries of Ghori’s kingdom extended to the border of Prithviraj's kingdom.
 In 1191, Muhammad Ghori attacked Sirhind or Bathinda on northwestern frontier of Chauhan kingdom.

 Two wings of Turkic army was defeated and fled away while Muhammad Ghori could not recover from the blow and fainted from the shock.

+In 1192, Ghori after returning to his capital Ghazni challenged Prithviraj at the Second Battle of Tarain.
 Both Muhmmad and Prithviraj increased their army’s strength.
 Muhmmad divided his huge troop into 5 parts and Prithviraj increased army with the help of 150 Rajput kingdoms.

 Muhammad Ghori asked Prithviraj Chauhan to either change his religion to Muslim or be prepared to be defeated by him.
 Prithviraj Chauhan cease-fired.

 Muhammad Ghori decieved Prithviraj with a letter of acceptance of the treaty.
 The Rajput army was in a relaxed mood.
 Suddenly Ghori`s army attacked Prithviraj`s army in the wee hours.
 At the end of the day Muhammad Ghori was victorious.

 About hundred thousand Rajput soldiers died in the battle.
 The second battle of Tarain opened the way for conquerors of India.